zhu-ha/Animated-Wallpaper-iOS-17.0-Latest/README.md

 10. Download .tendies file

-11. Go back to nugget and click import tendies
+11. Go back to Nugget and click import tendies

 12. Browse and select the file